eugrdn/react-native-serverful-app-starter/README.md

 ```bash
 npm run gql-gen
 ```
-command that will generate types through the graphql API (server's `./common/typings/types.d.ts` will be generated automatically).
+command that will generate types through the graphql API (`./common/typings/types.d.ts` will be generated automatically).
 This command will check graphql schemas, so it requires running service.